Banks

 • Country code: The next two letters are the country code.

-• Location code: The following two letters identify the location of the bank.
+• Location code: The following two letters identify the location of the financial institution.

 • Branch code: The last three digits indicate the receiving branch.

-The key purpose of SWIFT codes is to facilitate the procedure for international bank transfers, and thanks to such identifiers, the transfer procedure is faster and safer.
+SWIFT codes’ key purpose is to facilitate international transfers, which are faster and safer thanks to such identifiers.
 SWIFT codes are also used to monitor financial transactions and facilitate communication between banks.

-Sometimes, you may also face a question like, “What is a SWIFT number for a bank account?”
-Please note that a SWIFT code is not the same as an IBAN code, which also includes a bank account number, bank branch, bank name, country, and city.
+Sometimes, you may also face a question like, “What is the SWIFT number for a bank account?”
+Please note that a SWIFT code is not the same as an IBAN code, which also includes a bank account number, branch, name, country, and city.
 This code consists of numbers and letters that identify an account of a certain bank user.

 As for payment processing, if we talk about SWIFT payments, they are not always sent immediately.
 SWIFT performs anti-fraud and anti-money laundering checks on every transaction.
 Such procedures can take time, but they make your payments more secure.

 SWIFT makes money by charging its bank members to use its services.
-This means that each bank or financial institution in the SWIFT network pays SWIFT a one-off fee plus an annual fee that depends on the types of payments they use.
-As for the bank clients, they are charged a small fee for each transaction, which is usually 3-5%, depending on the bank they use.
+This means that each financial institution in the SWIFT network pays SWIFT a one-off fee plus an annual fee that depends on the types of payments they use.
+Clients are charged a small fee for each transaction, which is usually 3–5%.

 Check Out Ways How to Find SWIFT Codes

-Now you may wonder, “How do I find the SWIFT code for my bank or the bank I want to send my money to?”
-There is no problem in finding the bank's SWIFT code.
-In most cases, bank customers can find such information in their bank accounts.
-You can use the mobile app of your bank and find out such a code as well as your IBAN code in the info section.
+Now, you may wonder, “How do I find the SWIFT code for my bank or the one I want to send my money to?”
+There is no problem in finding the SWIFT code.
+In most cases, customers can find such information in their accounts.
+You can use your bank’s mobile app and see such a code as well as your IBAN code in the info section.

-Also, such information can be found on the bank's official website.
-If there is no way to use the website or mobile app, you can also get such data at the bank's nearest branch.
-If nothing from it fits, there are various database sites that allow you to find what is a bank account SWIFT code online.
-All you need is to enter the bank's name, country, and city.
+Also, such information can be found on the bank’s official website.
+If there is no way to use the website or mobile app, you can also get such data at the financial institution’s nearest branch.
+If nothing from it fits, various database sites allow you to find what is a bank account SWIFT code online.
+All you need to do is enter the bank’s name, country, and city.

-But what is the bank’s SWIFT number if you can't find anything using the above mentioned method?
-It is worth paying attention to the fact that not all banks or financial organizations provide transfer services with the SWIFT system.
+But what is the bank’s SWIFT number if you can’t find anything using the method mentioned above?
+It is worth paying attention to the fact that not all financial organizations provide transfer services with the SWIFT system.
 This is true for small or medium financial institutions.
-So, you need to check whether the bank uses such a system, and then you will be able to discover what is the SWIFT number of this precise institution.
+So, you need to check whether the bank uses such a system, and then you will be able to discover the SWIFT number of this precise institution.

 Conclusion